gemilepus/Scriptboxie/Metro/Resources/Documentation.md

 ***

 ### ⭐`Calc-Check`
-> Check values.If it is true, the Event establish,otherwise is not
+> Check values.If it is true, the Event establish,otherwise is not.

 * Action
   * @Formulas